davi-rodrigues/EC-Lecture-Notes-Theme-Portuguese/README.md

+**This is a fork on https://github.com/sohamch08/Eye-Candy-Lecture-Notes-Theme**.

+This fork is identical to the original (by the time it was forked, March 2024), apart from translanting some enviroment names to Portuguese.

 # Eye-Candy-Lecture-Notes-Theme
 This is a Eye Candy lecture note taking theme I have created for my personal course lecture notes.
 If you want to check an actual example in using this theme.
 Then you can check my [Analysis Lecture Notes](analysis_class-note.pdf).
 If you want to just view some pages of using this theme.
 Here check these pages